Park Trail Conditions

-Dogs are allowed on all trails at Congaree National Park except for the Boardwalk Loop.
+Dogs are allowed on all trails at Congaree National Park.
 They are required to be kept on a leash at all times.
 Please keep your dog with you at all times; do not leave your dog unattended in the park.

 Does the park rent canoes or kayaks?